 Are you new to gardening and want to be successful at growing plants and flowers?
+Or maybe you are an experienced gardener looking to hone your skills?
 Here are 15 common mistakes that both experienced and new gardeners should avoid.

 And be sure to get my FREE printable must-have plant list for what to plant to get continual color and blooms throughout the growing season at the bottom of this post.